dawg/site/guide/troubleshooting.md

 It is not currently possible to route an audio sample to a mixer channel.
 This feature is currently in development and will be available soon.

 ## How Do I Change The BPM?
 It is not currently possible to alter the BPM of a project.
-A solution for this issue will be provided soon.
+A solution to this issue will be provided soon.

 ## How Do I Export A Project?
 It is not currently possible to export a project into an audio file.
 Due to time constraints, this feature has not yet been implemented; however, it should not be long before a solution is provided.